 On March 11, 2020, the Governor of Arkansas issued Executive Order 20-03 declaring an emergency and ordered the Arkansas Department of Health to take action to prevent the spread of coronavirus disease 2019 (COVID-19).
-The extent of the impact of COVID-19 on the financial statements for future reporting periods will depend on certain developments, including the duration and speed of the outbreak and revenue collections - all of which are uncertain and cannot be predicted.
-The financial impact of COVID-19 to the District is uncertain as of the audit report date.
+A mandatory, two week, statewide closure for all schools was announced on March 15, 2020 by the Governor.
+On April 6, 2020, the Governor announced that on-site instruction for all Arkansas public schools would be discontinued until the 2020-2021 school year and school districts would continue alternative methods of instruction (AMI) through the remainder of the 2019-2020 school year.